 very expensive.
 This Xanthelasma laser removal method is similar to electrolysis or electrical arcing to removing the xanthelasma but slightly more difficult to perform and also more dangerous.

-Laser removal has been utilized to convey focused on treatment in the treatment of xanthelasma.
-The component of activity is proposed to incorporate destruction of perivascular foam cells by means of warm vitality harm and coagulation of dermal vessels prompting blockage of further lipid spillage into tissue, subsequently avoiding the repeat.
+Laser ablation has been used to deliver targeted therapy in the treatment of xanthelasma.
+The mechanism of action is proposed to include the destruction of perivascular foam cells via thermal energy damage and coagulation of dermal vessels leading to blockage of further lipid leakage into the tissue, thus preventing a recurrence.

-The use of a variety of lasers have been described in the literature, including carbon dioxide (CO2), argon, erbium (Er), and pulsed dye lasers.
-The CO2, neodymium-doped yttrium argon garnet (Nd:YAG), Er:YAG, and 1450-nm diode lasers all use the longer wavelength of light absorbed best by cellular water, thus allowing their use in removal of epidermal lesions.
+All, these lasers are used the longer wavelength of light absorbed best by cellular water, thus allowing their use in removal of epidermal or xanthelasma and skin lesions.
 Argon and pulse dye lasers, on the other hand, use shorter wavelengths of light, preferentially absorbed by hemoglobin, and therefore are primarily used for vascular lesions.

 A CO2 lasers are the preferred devices used in xanthelama laser removal.
 This treatment is very effective due to the ablative nature of CO2 lasers.
 Also other types of lasers are uses for Xanthelasma removal.

 CO2 is considered the gold-standard ablative laser.
 The vaporization of water within cells results in the ablation of the skin layer by layer.
 A number of studies using CO2 laser to treat patients with Xanthelasma have been reported.